This Cajun Meatball Stew is a simple, easy and delicious dish made with meatballs and veggies cooked in a flavorful roux gravy.

 Top Tips!

-- Make sure that you don’t burn the flour, it should be a dark brown (much like the color of gravy).
+- Be careful not to burn the flour, it should be a dark brown (much like the color of gravy).
 Burnt flour will make your stew taste bitter.

 - Always make sure to check the consistency of your stew, it should not be too thin and should not be too thick.
 A quick tip if you have a very thin stew is to mix cornstarch with a bit of water and add them to the stew.